worldwidee/smart_app/README.md

 ## AppFonts part

 ### Set Application Sizes
-Set application sizes in your page control panel(the dynamic place where you view your pages)
+Set application sizes on your page control panel(the dynamic place where you view your pages)
-Note: We suggest you to set staticSize as true on Desktop and opposite on Mobile
+Note: Setting staticSize as true on Desktop and false onMobile is suggested

 ```dart
   //Turn false if you want dynamic textstyle fonts or icon size